-CHALLENGE: Vance, Ala., is subjected to the heat and humidity that blankets the South in spring, summer and early fall.
+Vance, Alabama is subjected to the heat and humidity that blankets the South in spring, summer and early fall.
 That climate can take a rapid toll on corrosion-prone metal, such as the steel that was used to construct the original external air handling units for Mercedes-Benz’s automotive manufacturing plant.

 The massive plant’s 100-plus rooftop air handling units supply the ventilation and air conditioning systems.
 But after only a decade of operation, the facility’s officials noticed a troubling and rapidly developing problem: The steel on the external portions of the air handling units was already rusting.

-SOLUTION: To address the problem, the plant’s leaders decided to install aluminum air handling units from Air Enterprises.
+To address the problem, the plant’s leaders decided to install aluminum air handling units from Air Enterprises.
 Unlike steel, aluminum doesn’t rust and is highly resistant to other forms of corrosion.
-The process of replacing the 100-plus units began in 2007 and is ongoing.

 Air Enterprises custom designed an air handling solution for the automotive plant with ease of installation in mind.
 The units are relatively large, and although they can be assembled on site if the job calls for it, the simpler solution from an installation standpoint is to ship the units fully constructed and hoist them into place with a crane.

 The air handling units arrive fully assembled, with all controls, wiring and piping in place, allowing for a relatively quick and simple installation process.
 Workers hoist the unit into place, attach the necessary wires and pipes to the building, and secure it.